‘Vikings’ Season 6: Bjorn Makes A Decision Regarding Ingrid

 SPOILER ALERT: This article discusses Episode 9 (titled “Resurrection”) of History Channel’s Vikings Season 6.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 As previously reported by The Inquisitr, in last week’s episode of Vikings, Gunnhild (Ragga Ragnars) learned of her husband’s infidelity.
-While viewers expected her wrath, Gunnhild instead offered Bjorn Ironside (Alexander Ludwig) a surprising proposal.
+While viewers expected her wrath, she instead offered Bjorn Ironside (Alexander Ludwig) a surprising proposal.

-The Daily Express points out that rather than get mad at Bjorn or his mistress, Ingrid (Lucy Martin), she suggested that Bjorn take her on as a second wife.
+The Daily Express points out that rather than get mad at Bjorn or his mistress, Ingrid (Lucy Martin), she suggested that he take her on as a second wife.
 After all, in the Viking culture at the time, this was not unheard of, nor was it particularly shunned.

-While Bjorn didn’t make a decision at the time, in this week’s episode of Vikings it is revealed that Bjorn did decide to take Gunnhild up on the offer and marry Ingrid.
+While Bjorn didn’t make a decision at the time, in this week’s episode of Vikings it is revealed that he did decide to take Gunnhild up on the offer and marry Ingrid.

 During the episode, the wedding is shown.
 Gunnhild is seen during the ceremony as all three are all tied together in matrimony.
 In addition, she takes Ingrid aside to talk to her about being a wife of Bjorn, who she considers to be a demigod.